Position: Token Taxes Can Mitigate AI's Economic Risks: Conclusion

 \section{Conclusion}

-In this paper, we argue that token taxes can mitigate the economic risks of a post-AGI world.
-In contrast to existing robot taxes, we argue that token taxes offer 2 unique advantages: they are enforceable via existing compute governance infrastructure and they reduces global inequality by capturing value where AI tokens are used not where models are hosted.
-We encourage further research into the open technical governance research agendas we have identified.
+In this position paper, we claim that technical governance researchers should prioritize the study of token taxes.
+In contrast to existing robot taxes, we argue that the token tax offers 2 unique advantages: it is enforceable via existing compute governance infrastructure and it reduces global inequality by capturing value where AI tokens are used not where models are hosted.
+While uncertainties surrounding the token tax's economic impact and technical feasibility exist, we believe the evidence in favor of token taxes and the benefits we outline here justify further research into the five technical governance research agendas we have identified.